-For 2023, a net loss of approximately EUR 75 million is anticipated that will be attributable to amortisation and depreciation of fixed assets financed via the construction budget.
+Due to the special financing structure, a net loss of approximately EUR 70 million is anticipated for 2024 that will be attributable to amortisation and depreciation of fixed assets financed via the construction budget.

-The potential implications of the Russian Federation's current war against Ukraine for European XFEL GmbH were analysed in detail to the extent possible and the further course of action was determined in close consultation with the shareholders.
-The Managing Directors are of the opinion that solutions have currently been found within the scope of what is possible that safeguard European XFEL's ability to act.
+The actual and potential implications of the Russian Federation's continuing war against Ukraine for European XFEL GmbH were analysed in detail to the extent possible and the further course of action continues to be determined in close consultation with the shareholders.
+The Managing Directors are of the opinion that solutions have currently been found, within the scope of what is possible, to safeguard European XFEL's ability to act.
 This includes involving the Russian shareholder where legally possible or mandatory.

-The current liquidity would also be sufficient to bridge any funding shortfall in 2024 that might result from shareholder grants potentially remaining outstanding or from disproportionately high price increases.
+The current liquidity would also be sufficient to bridge any funding shortfall in 2025 that might result from shareholder grants potentially remaining outstanding or from disproportionately high price increases.
 A long-term solution will have to continue to be discussed jointly with the shareholders in order to secure the finances of European XFEL GmbH for the long term and to secure the bridge financing of any potentially outstanding contributions that is currently planned.

+Hamburg, 28 March 2024

-Hamburg, 31 March 2023 European X-Ray Free-Electron Laser Facility GmbH
+European X-Ray Free-Electron Laser Facility GmbH

-Prof. Dr. Robert Feidenhans'l Managing Director
+Prof. Dr. Thomas Feurer Managing Director